jcmgray/autoray/README.rst

     np.eye(3, like=x)  # many functions obviously can't dispatch without the `like` keyword
     # <tf.Tensor 'eye/MatrixDiag:0' shape=(3, 3) dtype=float32>

-Of course complete compatibility is not going to be possible for all functions, operations and libraries, but ``autoray`` hopefully makes the job much easier (for example adding new translations is often a one-liner).
+Of course complete compatibility is not going to be possible for all functions, operations and libraries, but ``autoray`` hopefully makes the job much easier.
+Of the above, ``tensorflow`` has *quite* a different interface and ``pytorch`` probably the *most* different.
+Whilst for example not every function will work out-of-the-box for these two, ``autoray`` is also designed with the easy addition of new functions in mind (for example adding new translations is often a one-liner).

 **How does it work?**